Skip to main content

 1. Runs gh auth token

-2. Stores the token as GITHUB_TOKEN
+2. Stores the token as vault secret GITHUB_TOKEN

 3. Writes strategy = "token" under [server.integrations.github]